samkap/eleventy-netlify-boilerplate/posts/2019-11-19-the-communal-cycle-of-sharing-now-on-css-tricks.md

   - community
 ---

 This week, [CSS-Tricks](https://www.css-tricks.com) rolled out a new series of posts about what web builders are excited about this year (2019/2020).
-I crossed a career bucket list item off my list by contributing a short read on what I'm excited about.
-And, as you may be able to guess by the title, it's about how we share on the web.
+I crossed a career bucket list item off my list by contributing a short read on what I’m excited about.
+And, as you may be able to guess by the title, it’s about how we share on the web.
 In the piece, I talk about how opportune it is of a time to build on the web; the web is fairly young and its one of few mediums that we can say really say is collaborative.

 Checking out [the post](https://css-tricks.com/the-communal-cycle-of-sharing/) on CSS-Tricks along with all of the other [ongoing series](https://css-tricks.com/category/2019-end-of-year-thoughts/).